biolink/biolink-model/src/docs/using-the-modeling-language.md

     range: gene
 ```

-Here we define a human readable description that describes the predicate slot `genetically interacts with` and its purpose.
+Here we define a human-readable description that describes the predicate slot `genetically interacts with` and its purpose.

 ### slot_uri